Zoh63392187/Burst-Account-Penetration-Test/README.md

 # Burst Penetration Test

-This script is performing penetration test / bruteforce on random account.
+This script is performing penetration test / bruteforce on random account.<br>
 It generates from words from the standard BRS source to generate a passphrase.
 (1200 words)

 # Installation